It’s quite common to have swollen lymph nodes in thyroid conditions.

 But before you head out for a lymphatic drainage massage, read this article!

-That’s because lymphatic drainage for thyroid (and many other) conditions could actually make your symptoms worse.
+That’s because thyroid lymphatic drainage (along many other conditions) could actually make your symptoms worse.

 You know the feeling – that tenderness and swelling you get in your neck when you’re fighting a cold or flu?